California's progress removing aging single-walled storage tanks

 The dangers of storage tank leaks

-- Leaking fuel and hazardous waste can pollute:
+- Leaking fuel and other hazardous substances can pollute:

 - Soil